nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

   * `add n/John Doe p/98765432 e/johnd@example.com s/IFG r/friends r/owesMoney` : Adds a person named `John Doe` to the local database, with the given details.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+  * `delete 3` : Deletes the 3rd person shown in the current list of people.

+  * `listevent`: Lists all events.

+  * `addevent sp/Chess t/COM t/BIZ d/2024 12 12 1800 v/USC pa/John` : Adds a chess event with the given details.

+  * `deleteevent 2`: Deletes the second event shown in the current list of events.

-   * `clear` : Deletes all contacts.
+  * `clear` : Deletes all contacts and events.

   * `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------